e-mny/astro_portfolio_2025/README.md

 - [ ] Contact Form with reCAPTCHA to Prevent Spam
 - [ ] Testimonials or Reviews Section
 - [ ] Replace Hero Image with Sims Avatar
+- [ ] Remove past 'now' list in /now, and put it under tags
+- [ ] Rename tags to archives
+- [ ] Create an LLM copy that will allow user to ask question about me. (not sure if that is possible with static website) Allow users to navigate through the website if he doesn't want to use the LLM to ask questions
 - [ ] Custom Domain Name Setup
 - [ ] Google Analytics for Traffic Monitoring
 - [x] Image Gallery